dhruvaray/backbone-associations/README.md

     var dept1snapshot = dept1.toJSON();

     //Remove event handlers.
-Can also use backbone 0.0.0 once API (on the earlier emp event handlers) instead of `off` emp.off()
+Can also use backbone 0.9.9 once API (on the previous emp event handlers) emp.off()

     emp.get('works_for').on('change', function () {